mautic/mautic-joomla/plg_system_mautic/README.md

 ### Mautic Tracking

-Tracking option works right after you enable the plugin, insert Base URL and save the plugin.
+The tracking option works right after you enable the plugin, insert Base URL and save the plugin.
 It loads a piece of javascript code to communicate with your Mautic instance.

 If it doesn't work please check also your Mautic CORS configuration settings.
-If the CORS option is enabled in Mautic then the base url of the website where this plugin is running must be listed in valid domains.
+If the CORS option is enabled in Mautic then the base URL of the website where this plugin is running must be listed in valid domains.
 Otherwise you see some errors in the javascript console, that it is blocked by CORS settings.

 #### Image - noscript option

-Tracking images for noscript option works right after you enable the plugin, insert Base URL and save the plugin.
+The tracking images for noscript option works right after you enable the plugin, insert the Base URL and save the plugin.
 That means it will insert 1 px gif image loaded from your Mautic instance.
 You can check HTML source code (CTRL + U) of your Joomla website to make sure the plugin works.
 You should be able to find something like this:

 `<noscript><img src="http://yourmautic.com/mtracking.gif" /></noscript>`